MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

   Note that corresponding Safe Links block list that you can configure applies to email messages, Teams, and Office documents.
 For more information, see .

-For more information about the recommended values for Standard and Strict policy settings, see [Safe Links policy settings in custom policies for specific users](recommended-settings-for-eop-and-office365-atp.md#safe-links-policy-settings-in-custom-policies-for-specific-users).
+For more information about the recommended values for Standard and Strict policy settings for Safe Links policies, see [Safe Links policy settings in custom policies for specific users](recommended-settings-for-eop-and-office365-atp.md#safe-links-policy-settings-in-custom-policies-for-specific-users).

 - **Recipient filters**: You need to specify the recipient conditions and exceptions that determine who the policy applies to.
 You can use these properties for conditions and exceptions: